nicolasedh/foamToHDF5/README.md

 Just run the ./Allwmake script and it might work.
 I've assumed that hdf5 was installed in the same location as above.

+Finaly to load the paraview plugin reader by starting paraview and gooing to tools->manage plugins Locate the libH5FoamReader.so in the lib dir of paraview Load it and tick auto load on start up